What is an interest rate lock for mortgages?

 • If you don't lock your interest rate, it can move up or down based on market conditions.
 This is called "floating" the interest rate.

-• You're not sure how long it may take before your loan is ready to close.
+• You may want to consider floating your interest rate if you're not sure how long it may take before your loan is ready to close, or you believe interest rates will stay the same or go down.

 • There is no fee to float your interest rate.